Our proposals

 Works to create, enhance and maintain the natural environment, including the delivery of at least 10% biodiversity net gain

-A Legacy Fund that would provide financial contributions to local projects, ensuring that those living locally benefit from our plans
+A Legacy Fund worth more than £6m that would provide financial contributions to local projects, ensuring that those living locally benefit from our plans

 Site A